-- Likewise, Rails-to-Trails Conservancy (RTC) has a formal statement on equity, which states that “we take seriously the responsibility and opportunity to create valued community space that connects people rather than divides and separates people.
+- Likewise, we at Rails-to-Trails Conservancy (RTC) have produced our own statement laying out our commitment to equity.
+The statement reads in part: “we take seriously the responsibility and opportunity to create valued community space that connects people rather than divides and separates people.
 Our work needs to prioritize grassroots leadership, emphasize introspection and acknowledge historical injustices that continue to negatively impact people’s lives.”

 In addition to doing the internal work of building cultural competencies, it is also critical to examine human resource recruitment and pipeline development practices for opportunities to make organizations and government agencies inclusive and representative of the communities you seek to serve—ensuring both proper representation in your leadership and staff and diverse perspectives guiding your work.

 - A 2014 study by Green 2.0 (formally the Green Diversity Initiative) showed that racial and ethnic minorities were underrepresented in the workforce of environmental organizations.
 Based on a survey of 300 nonprofits, government agencies and foundations, the study found that People of Color represented only 12% to 16% of their employees even though they represented 36% of the U.S. population.
 Green 2.0 produced another report, “Beyond Diversity: A Roadmap to Building an Inclusive Organization,” that discusses good practices for recruitment and retention of a diverse workforce.